Irish rap: Artists

 Rejjie Snow is one of the most commercially successful Irish rappers.
 He is from Drumcondra, Dublin and specialises in alternative rap.
 Having grown up in Dublin and relocating to Florida then Georgia, and having Jamaican/Nigerian heritage, Rejjie Snow is influenced by US Alt Rappers Tyler The Creator and N.E.R.D.

 Snow's first album Dear Annie had mixed reviews with a Metacritic score of 79.
 The album, however, gained over 185 million streams since its release in 2018.
 Snow achieved his first song to exceed 100 million streams on Spotify whilst collaborating with American singer Clairo on her 2018 EP Diary 001.
 The song was the opening song of the EP and was titled "Hello?".
 Despite not officially being made a single, the song went on to be RIAA certified gold and garner over 150 million streams on Spotify.
-Rejjie Snow also has collaborations with US artists such as Aminé, MF DOOM, Joey Bada$$, Tinashe, and Snoh Aalegra.
+Rejjie Snow also has collaborations with US artists such as Aminé, MF Doom, Joey Bada$$, Tinashe, and Snoh Aalegra.

-Other alt rappers in Ireland include Hare Squead, Hygashy, Rejjie Snow, Versatile, Malaki, and Denise Chaila.
+Other alt rappers in Ireland include Hare Squead, Hygashy, Rejjie Snow, Lallee, Versatile, Malaki, and Denise Chaila.
 Some of these rappers have also collaborated with other artists.
 For example, Denise Chaila collaborated with Ed Sheeran on his song "2step", Versatile collaborated with Coolio on their song "Escape Wagon", and Rejjie Snow's collaborated with Amine 'Egyptian Luvr'.